koonfoon/generator-vscode-typescript-jest/README.md

 npm install -g generator-vscode-typescript-jest
 ```

-Then generate your new project:
+Then on project root directory generate your new project:

 ```bash
 yo vscode-typescript-jest